Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

 extracting adjoints fibrewise; here the left-hand side denotes the $(\infty,2)$-category with cocartesian fibrations over $B$ as objects, fibrewise right adjoint functors (that need not preserve cocartesian lifts) as $1$-morphisms, and natural transformations between these as $2$-morphisms.
-The right hand side is defined dually, using cartesian fibrations and fibrewise right adjoints, with the directions of $1$- and $2$-morphisms reversed by the superscript. \end{introthm} Taking $B$ to be an $\infty$-operad, this specialises to give: \begin{introcor} For any $\infty$-operad $\OO$, the extraction of adjoints gives a canonical equivalence of $(\infty, 2)$-categories
+The right hand side is defined dually, using cartesian fibrations and fibrewise right adjoints, with the directions of $1$- and $2$-morphisms reversed by the superscript.
+Furthermore, these equivalences are natural in pulling back along the base. \end{introthm} Taking $B$ to be an $\infty$-operad and taking appropriate subcategories cut out by the Segal conditions, this specialises to give: \begin{introcor} For any $\infty$-operad $\OO$, the extraction of adjoints gives a canonical equivalence of $(\infty, 2)$-categories

-where the left-hand side denotes the $(\infty,2)$-category of $\OO$-monoidal \icats{}, lax $\OO$-monoidal functors that admit (objectwise) left adjoints, and $\OO$-monoidal transformations; the right-hand side is defined dually using oplax $\OO$-monoidal functors that admit right adjoints. \end{introcor} Proposition \ref{propa} is contained in this statement by taking $\OO = \mathbb E_{\infty}$ and examining the morphism \icats{} between two symmetric monoidal \icats{} $\C$ and $\D$.
+where the left-hand side denotes the $(\infty,2)$-category of $\OO$-monoidal \icats{}, lax $\OO$-monoidal functors that admit (objectwise) left adjoints, and $\OO$-monoidal transformations; the right-hand side is defined dually using oplax $\OO$-monoidal functors that admit right adjoints.
+Furthermore these equivalences are natural in pulling back along operad maps in the base. \end{introcor} Proposition \ref{propa} is contained in this statement by taking $\OO = \mathbb E_{\infty}$ and examining the morphism \icats{} between two symmetric monoidal \icats{} $\C$ and $\D$.
 We also use Corollary \ref{cord} to extend a result of Hinich: We show that the internal mapping functor

 in a closed $\mathbb E_{n+1}$-monoidal \icat{} $\C$ admits a canonical lax $\mathbb E_n$-monoidal structure, where $1 \leq n \leq \infty$; in \cite{Hinich} Hinich established the case $n=\infty$ by different means. \\